-Our lead PDC therapeutic, iopofosine, is a small-molecule PDC designed to provide targeted delivery of iodine-131 directly to cancer cells, while limiting exposure to healthy cells.
-We believe this profile differentiates iopofosine from many traditional on-market treatments and treatments in development.
-Iopofosine is currently being evaluated in the CLOVER-WaM Phase 2 pivotal study in patients with r/r WM, a Phase 2b study in r/r MM patients and the CLOVER-2 Phase 1 study for a variety of pediatric cancers.
+Our lead PDC therapeutic, iopofosine I 131 ("iopofosine"), is a small-molecule PDC designed to provide targeted delivery of iodine-131 directly to cancer cells, while limiting exposure to healthy cells.
+We believe this profile and its unique mechanism of action differentiates iopofosine from many traditional on-market treatments and treatments in development.
+Iopofosine is currently being evaluated in the CLOVER-WaM Phase 2 pivotal study in patients with r/r WM, a Phase 2b study in r/r MM patients and r/r CNS lymphomas and the CLOVER-2 Phase 1 study for a variety of pediatric cancers.
 As with all clinical trials, adverse events, serious adverse events or fatalities may arise during a clinical trial due to medical problems that may not be related to clinical trial treatments.
 Adverse events across all studies include fatigue (39%) and cytopenias, specifically, thrombocytopenia (75%), anemia (61%), neutropenia (54%), leukopenia (56%), and lymphopenia (34%).
-Fatalities due to infection have occurred in patients treated with iopofosine.
+Patients in our clinical trials have developed infections (<4%) and in at least one instance led to a fatality possibly attributed to iopofosine.

 The CLOVER-WaM pivotal Phase 2b study is enrolling WM patients that have failed or had a suboptimal response to a BTKi therapy after receiving first line standard of care.
 The CLOVER-1 Phase 2 study met the primary efficacy endpoints from the Part A dose-finding portion, conducted in r/r B-cell malignancies, and is now enrolling an MM expansion cohort (Phase 2b).
-The Phase 2b study will evaluate highly refractory MM patients including triple, quad and penta class refractory patients.
+The Phase 2b study will evaluate highly refractory MM patients including triple, quad- and penta-class refractory patients.
 The initial Investigational New Drug (IND) application was accepted by the FDA in March 2014 with multiple INDs submitted since that time.
 The Phase 1 study was designed to assess the compound's safety and tolerability in patients with r/r MM, and to determine maximum tolerated dose (MTD), and was initiated in April 2015.
-The study completed enrollment and the final clinical study report is expected in the second half of 2022.
+The study completed enrollment and the final clinical study report was completed during the third quarter 2022.
 Initiated in March 2017, the primary goal of the Phase 2a study was to assess the compound's efficacy in a broad range of hematologic cancers.